geojeff/busser/README.md

 **_This program does not well work yet..._**

+UPDATE 2012-05-11: With work on the SproutCore 1.8 release, attention fell away from busser development.
+But now is rekindled with help from mauritslamers.
+The Chance port has been moved from busboy, as a newly named tool, to be chance.coffee as a source file within busser.
+That way the Chance port can be also used in garcon.

 UPDATE 2012-02-02: To the point where layout and css of themes, and for starting work on busboy begins, with study of Chance and other available css and slicing possibilities.